Harut20024/PowerFind/README.md

 For migrations, I use Liquibase and have written an additional .sql-formatted migration to insert example data into the database.

+### Exception

+This project uses `@ControllerAdvice` to handle all exceptions in one place and return consistent JSON error responses.

+#### Here's how each exception is handled:

+1) MethodArgumentNotValidException is thrown when request body validation fails, such as missing or incorrect fields.

+2) ConstraintViolationException occurs when query parameters or path variables do not meet validation rules.

+3) ResponseStatusException is used to manually return HTTP errors like 404 when a resource is not found.

+4) ResponseCodeException is a custom exception for business logic errors, allowing custom HTTP status codes and messages.

+4) NoResourceFoundException is triggered when a requested static resource like a file or page does not exist.

+5) MethodArgumentTypeMismatchException happens when a request parameter has the wrong data type, like an invalid UUID.

+6) HttpMessageNotReadableException is thrown when the request body is missing or cannot be parsed, such as invalid JSON.

+7) Exception is a global fallback for any other unexpected errors, returning a 500 Internal Server Error

 ## OpenAPI

 This project includes an OpenAPI specification that defines the available API endpoints.